jamiegluk/keyboard-event-key-type/README.md

 A simple Typescript package that contains the types of the keyboard-event-key as string-literals like: ArrowDown, ArrowUp and so on.

+### Fork

+This is a fork of [@Moh-Snoussi/keyboard-event-key-type](https://github.com/Moh-Snoussi/keyboard-event-key-type).

+Intellisense is fixed by applying the suggestion from [issue 1](https://github.com/Moh-Snoussi/keyboard-event-key-type/issues/1).

+Use the original `KeyboardEventKey` type if you wish for Intellisense autocomplete when writing the key name, but wish to accept custom keys.
+If you enter an invalid key name, you will not get a TS error.

+An additional type `KnownKeyboardEventKey` has been added.
+This type does not allow custom keys, meaning you will get a TS error if you write an invalid key name.
+This fixes [issue 3](https://github.com/Moh-Snoussi/keyboard-event-key-type/issues/3).

 ## Getting Started

 ### Installing